 Let’s begin with the most obvious way to revitalize the dining experience: make it more enjoyable!
 It’s no secret that live trivia is one of the top bar and restaurant trends year after year.
 Customers love it, and it’s a great way to revitalize weeknight, on-premises business.
 Or, make trivia available on-demand through your TVs and a free app that customers can download.

 Another way operators are enhancing the on-premises experience?
 Through big data.
-The rise of data made it on the Food Channel’s bar and restaurant trends list for 2020.
+The rise of data made it on the Food Channel’s bar and restaurant trends list.
 Specifically, the Food Channel predicts that more businesses will use data they’ve gathered about you to curate a personalized guest experience.
 Capitalizing on these bar and restaurant trends is made possible by many software and app integrations.

 To make the most of these bar and restaurant trends, start with your POS.
 Most modern POS systems can integrate with guest management and reservation systems like SevenRooms or OpenTable, along with loyalty apps.
 So waitstaff could potentially see what customers order, where they prefer to sit, and how much they spend – before they even walk up to the host stand.